-While it is necessary to meet your child’s needs you have to take care of yourself first.
+While it is necessary to meet your child’s needs, you have to take care of yourself first.
 Why?
-Well because your child depends on you being healthy and stable, in order for them to be stable.
-If you run down, stressed out, always sick, and out of balance, you will not be in a good position to be there for those who depend on you most.
+Well, your child depends on you being healthy and stable so they can be stable.
+If you are stressed out, burned out, always sick, and out of balance, you will not be in a good position to be there for those who depend on you most.

 Do you remember your last trip by airplane?
 There is a reason why the flight attendant instructs you to place the airbag over YOURSELF FIRST then help the person seated next to you.
 If you don’t help yourself first, you will not be strong enough to help anyone else.

 6. Encourage your children to talk to you.